qetza/replacetokens-task/README.md

   - replace tokens in your updated configuration file

 ## Release notes
+**New in 2.0.2**
+- Fix invalid file permissions after saving files.

 **New in 2.0.0**
 - **Breaking change**: Migrated code to typescript to support cross-platform agent.
 This change requires the use of an agent at least in version 2.105.0 which is **not compatible with TFS 2015**.
 If you need to install the task on TFS 2015, download the vsix from the repository: [https://github.com/qetza/vsts-replacetokens-task/releases/download/v1.4.1/qetza.replacetokens-1.4.1.vsix](https://github.com/qetza/vsts-replacetokens-task/releases/download/v1.4.1/qetza.replacetokens-1.4.1.vsix)
 - **Breaking change**: _File encoding_ parameter is now used when reading and writing files.
 Previously it was only used when writing.